Some stuff i own and recommend to friends

 I get emails all the time asking what I use to produce podcasts, so I thought I'd put together a page with that stuff.
 That got me rummaging around in old Amazon orders, and I thought I'd add a few other things we've bought over the past few years that have proven to be solid products.
 You may ask yourself, "Why should I give a shit what vacuum cleaner Chris Ryan uses?"
 Good question.
 I have no answer.
 But if you're curious about what you'd see in our place, here's some of it.
 This is all stuff I bought on Amazon (except the Tom Bihn bags), and all these links take you to Amazon, so if you end up buying anything, from 4 to 7% of what you spend gets kicked back to support the podcast (at no cost to you).
 So that's cool.

-This is on my desk, with the Yeti mounted on it.
+This is on my desk, with the Rode mic mounted on it.
 Perfect.

 When they heard I was traveling around the world and wasn't thrilled with the bags I had, the fine folks at Tom Bihn agreed to send me a couple of bags I could sample.
 Well, I love both of these.
 They're made with materials that sit right at the sweet spot where durability and not-too-heavy meet, and the designs go places I wouldn't have thought to ask for, but really appreciate in use.
 They're not cheap, but I don't anticipate buying replacements for years, both cause these will last (and have lifetime guarantees) and I can't imagine features I'd want that they don't have.
 Plus, made in USA.
 I don't have any promo code or affiliate link, so if you buy anything from them, please tell them I sent you so they'll know their generosity is paying off.

 Part of my home set-up.
-These are plugged directly into my Yeti.
+These are plugged directly into my microphone.

 I love this thing.
 I started with the H-4N, but upgraded to this when it came out.
 Love the on-board mixing and ability to record in so many formats.
 I record high quality mp3, which gives me tons of space on a 64 gig card.
 The only downside to this thing is that it eats batteries pretty fast, and if they die while you're recording, you can lose everything that hasn't been saved.
 After I'd been complaining about that (on the air) for a while, a listener wrote to me and said, "Hey dumb-ass, why don't you get back-up power for your Zoom so we don't have to listen to you complain about it?"
 Good question.
 So I got this, and it works great.